pomdtr/smallweb/README.md

-# Smallweb - Host your own Personal Cloud
+# Smallweb - Your internet folder

 ## Links